Your Child and Surgery

 The Surgery Center is specially equipped to handle pediatric surgery.
 At the time of your child's pre-admission testing, our staff will be available to answer any questions you or your child may have.
 We would be happy to arrange for a tour of our facility as well.

 One or both parents (or guardians) must remain at The Surgery Center while the child is at our facility.
 A parent (or guardian) must sign release permits for surgery if the child is under 18 years of age.
-Written proof of guardianship is also required on the day of surgery.
+Written proof of guardianship also is required on the day of surgery.
 Without written proof, surgery may be delayed.

 If your child is scheduled for surgery, we encourage you to bring his or her favorite toy for extra comfort.

 Children may be brought in wearing pajamas.
 Please bring an empty bottle or sippy cup if your child cannot drink from a cup.